+This post is not offered as medical advice.
 Please seek immediate medical treatment after being involved in a car accident.
-What may appear to only affect the outer layer of skin may actually be much deeper and more serious.
-In addition, without proper wound care the possibility of serious complications can arise.
+Serious injury needs to be ruled out.
+In addition, without proper wound care the possibility of serious skin complications can arise.

-The most common types of skin injury after a car accident are:
+Common types of skin injury after a car accident are:

-As soon as possible you should file a claim with the at-fault party’s insurance company.
+A car accident victim should file a claim with the at-fault party’s insurance company as soon as possible.
 If the at-fault party’s insurance company refuses to accept liability or if they refuse to pay for medical treatment that your doctor has prescribed you should consider calling a NC Car Accident Lawyer .
 The Bishop Law Firm represents car accident and personal injury victims in Raleigh , Durham , Rocky Mount , Wilson , Smithfield , Louisburg , Chapel Hill , Roanoke Rapids, and surrounding areas in North Carolina.
 We do not get paid unless we win your case!
 Call us today for a free case evaluation, (919) 615-3095.